-NURS 3923 Nursing Care of the Childrearing Family
+NURS3923 Nursing Care of the Childrearing Family

 Care of the Childrearing Family considers family patterns, normal growth and development, health and social issues, and the needs of family members during the period from infancy to adolescence.
 Emphasis is placed on the nurse serving as an interdisciplinary team member in order to assess needs of families to design developmentally appropriate methods of promoting and maintaining health.
 Students will function in a variety of settings.
 Learning methods include lecture, laboratory and clinical instruction.
-(Spring) Co-requisite: NURS 3923C
+(Spring)

-NURS 3923C Care of Child Rearing Family-Clinical
+NURS3923C Care of Child Rearing Family-Clinical

-NURS 4814 Community Health Nursing (4 Credit Hours)
+NURS4814 Community Health Nursing (4 Credit Hours)